Brain-like Variational Inference: Extended Theory: Motivations, Derivations, and Discussions

 \section{Extended Theory: Motivations, Derivations, and Discussions}

-In this appendix, we present additional motivations for our modeling choices, detailed derivations, and occasional commentary on key outcomes, complementing the theoretical exposition in the main paper (\cref{sec:theory}).
+In this appendix, we present additional motivations for our modeling choices, detailed derivations, and occasional commentary on key outcomes, complementing the theoretical exposition in the main paper (\cref{sec:fond,sec:theory}).

-We begin by motivating the Poisson assumptions, and clarify what we mean by \say{prescriptive} using an analogy from fundamental physics.
-We then further develop the theoretical foundations and present generalizations of our framework beyond what is covered in the main paper, along with interpretive insights that clarify its connection to principles of neural computation.
+We begin by clarifying what we mean by \say{prescriptive} using an analogy from fundamental physics.
+We then motivate the Poisson assumptions, which led us to the \ipvae architecture.
+In the remainder of this appendix, we further develop the theoretical foundations and present generalizations of our framework beyond what is covered in the main paper, along with interpretive insights that clarify its connection to principles of neural computation.